How to Become a Web Designer: A Comprehensive Guide

 As a web designer, you’ll need to understand the fundamental principles of graphic design to create appealing websites.

 We make websites for humans.
 Humans have goals, be it browsing cat memes or ordering Nike trainers.
 If people don’t understand how to use your website to meet their goals, then your website has failed.
-If users have a bad experience, it doesn’t matter if your website is a work of art.
+If users have a subpar experience, it doesn’t matter if your website is a work of art.

 A part of your website users will be people with disabilities.
 For instance, about 4.5% of the population has some sort of color blindness.
-If your website combines colors that are hard for such people to distinguish, then you will end up with 4.5% frustrated users who won’t return to your site.
+If your website combines colors that are hard for such people to distinguish, you will end up with 4.5% frustrated users who won’t return to your site.

 Understanding the principles of web accessibility will help you build sites that are usable by everyone.
 You can make sure you don’t alienate those with disabilities.